-The University anticipates that there will be at least two, if not three, contract frameworks that will result from this RFP process.
-First, the University and the Contractor will enter into a 20 Year IRU for at least one fiber backbone (1 pair) of fibers among designated sites.
-Second, the University and the Contractor will enter into a 5-year maintenance and collocation agreement with three (3) five-year renewals.
+The University anticipates that there will be at least two, if not more, contract frameworks resulting from this RFP process.
+First, the University and the Contractor will enter into a 20-year IRU for at least one fiber backbone (4 strands) and optionally as many as 8 strands of fibers among designated sites.
+Second, the University and the Contractor may enter into a 5-year maintenance and collocation agreement with three (3) five-year renewals.
 The separation of the IRU from the maintenance agreement allows for adjustments in market and technology changes that may occur in the research and education market over each five year period.
 The University's interest in providing a cutting-edge, flexible backbone network is best served by the flexibility that a bifurcated fiber agreement will bring.
-Finally, depending on the ability of the Contractor to also offer local fiber loops and potentially lit services from the fiber POPs to NetworkMaine edge sites, the University and the Contractor will arrange a blanket agreement under which NetworkMaine participants could contract with the provider for local loops into their facilities.
+Finally, depending on the ability of the Contractor to lease or resell the Ciena DWDM equipment, the University and the Contractor will arrange a blanket agreement under which the University could contract with the provider for such equipment.